Boston, Ma on a Budget

 The boarding of the whale watch had me a little stressed.
 While the Boat was sold out but in the end, it wasn’t as packed as I imagined it was going to be.
 We got a seat at a window table on the first level which worked out perfectly as it’s about an hour out and back.
 When we got to the area of the whales we could easily go out and see them when we wanted to.

 We were starving when we got off the boat and headed to Legal for Dinner.
 I really wanted a lobster roll which was only on their lunch menu but after seeing one arrive at the table next to us I asked and was able to order one.
 It was very disappointed as it was way too light on the butter.
-Mike got the shrimp dish that was wonderful and while the chowder was good, Boston Chowder Co still took the prize for best chowder.
+My husband got the shrimp dish that was wonderful and while the chowder was good, Boston Chowder Co still took the prize for best chowder.

 The next morning, we packed up and checked out.
 Had the front desk hold out luggage and confirmed with parking we could leave our car until 2pm without an additional charge.
 It would be $30 if we picked up after that.